asvvvad1/stitch/README.md

 - Disabling database is as easy as not setting a `DB_DATABASE_TYPE`.
 - `GET` requests support `HEAD` calls and don't output the body automatically.
 - Support for `JSON` data in `POST` requests.
-- A template site with all dependencies and a couple templates and CSS is about 500kb

 ## Preview: